-Next up is HTTPS delivery.
 HTTPS protects you from so-called “man-in-the-middle” attacks.
-These attacks are relatively common, especially when people use open networks at schools, coffee shops, and libraries.
+These attacks are relatively common with video streaming, especially when people use open networks at schools, coffee shops, and libraries.

 Through the use of digital certificates and encryption keys, HTTPS delivery encrypts a users’ connection with the website and prevents this sort of attack.